 - Oil paintings are oil on linen panel or oil on canvas and some of my larger format oil paintings are oil over mixed media on canvas.

-- Flags are acrylic on canvas and mixed media such as up-cycled paper, cardboard, and other materials that capture the desired style and texture.
+- Modern paintings are oil and acrylic on canvas.
+Flags in particular are acrylic on canvas and mixed media such as up-cycled paper, cardboard, and other materials that capture the desired style and texture.

 - All giclées are signed and numbered limited edition prints of my original artwork (normally watercolor) using the highest quality professional inks on the finest acid-free, archival paper.